XRPLF/xrpl-dev-portal/content/references/protocol/transactions/transaction-results/tec-codes.md

 ---
 html: tec-codes.html
 parent: transaction-results.html
+seo:
-blurb: tec codes indicate that the transaction failed, but it was applied to a ledger to deduct the transaction cost.
+    description: tec codes indicate that the transaction failed, but it was applied to a ledger to deduct the transaction cost.
 labels:
   - Transaction Sending
 ---